Max Caster

-Max Caster (born July 31, 1989) is an American professional wrestler and rapper, currently signed to All Elite Wrestling (AEW), where he teams with Anthony Bowens as The Acclaimed.
-They are former one-time AEW World Tag Team Champions.
+Max Caster (born July 31, 1989) is an American professional wrestler and rapper.
+He is signed to All Elite Wrestling (AEW), where he is a former one-time AEW World Trios Champion and one-time AEW World Tag Team Champion.
+He is also a former member of The Acclaimed.

 He began his wrestling career in 2015 and signed with AEW in November 2020, beginning a team with Bowens called The Acclaimed.
 Caster is known for his hip hop-inspired persona, often rapping to diss his opponents during his entrance.
 He released his debut album, Critically Acclaimed, Vol.1, in May 2021, under the name Platinum Max.

 Professional wrestling career

 Early career (2015–2020)

-Caster trained under Curt Hawkins and Pat Buck at their Create A Pro Wrestling Academy and made his debut for the school's promotion in February 2015, later becoming the inaugural CAP Champion in December of that year.
+Caster trained under Brian Myers and Pat Buck at their Create A Pro Wrestling Academy and made his debut for the school's promotion in February 2015, later becoming the inaugural CAP Champion in December of that year.
 He wrestled on the independent circuit for a number of promotions including Combat Zone Wrestling.
-He also made a WWE appearance as one of Bobby Lashley's (kayfabe) sisters on the May 22, 2018 episode of WWE RAW.
+He also made a WWE appearance as Frances, one of Bobby Lashley's (kayfabe) sisters, on the May 21, 2018 episode of Raw.